Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: 2-Component Density-Functional Fluctuation Theory

 \section{2-Component Density-Functional Fluctuation Theory}

-Single-component Density-Functional Fluctuation Theory conjectures that, by observing the steady-state probability distribution of a single type of agent in a block, one can extract information about the location dependent preferences and social interactions of the agent \cite{mendez2018density}.
+Single-component Density-Functional Fluctuation Theory conjectures that, by observing the steady-state probability distribution of a single type of agent in a block, one can extract information about the location-dependent preferences and social interactions of the agent \parencite{mendez2018density}.
 In particular, by observing the means of the distributions, it is possible to rank the agent preference for each block.
 Further, the shapes of the distributions provide information about social preference.
 For example, a Poisson-like distribution indicates no social interactions, a narrowly peaked distribution indicates strong repulsion, and a bimodal distribution indicates strong attractive interactions.
-As such, Mendez et al. \cite{mendez2018density} write the block dependent probability distribution as:
+As such, Méndez-Valderrama et al. (2018) write the block-dependent steady-state probability distribution as:

 where $z_b^{-1}$ is a normalization constant; $v_{b}$ is defined as the ``vexation'' and is constant for each block $b$; and $f(N)$ is defined as the ``frustration'' and is block-independent function of local densities.
 Since all the blocks have the same area (See SI for the general case), the number of agents $N$ indicates the density.
 When $f(N)$ is zero, the distribution is Poisson and the mean is proportional to $\exp[-v_b]$, indicating agents avoid blocks with high $v_b$.
 The deviation of the distribution from Poisson is captured by the function $f(N)$ that depends only on the density of agents.
 When $f(N)$ is concave up (e.g. $P_b$ is narrowly peaked), agents disperse or segregate.
 When $f(N)$ is concave down (e.g. $P_b$ is bimodal), agents aggregate.
 Thus, frustration and vexations respectively capture effective social and spatial interactions at the coarse-grained block scale.
-In previous work, it was shown that this functional form for the probability distribution is remarkably accurate for data on crowd distributions in not only model, but also living systems \cite{mendez2018density}.
+In previous work, it was shown that this functional form for the probability distribution is remarkably accurate for data on crowd distributions in not only model, but also living systems \parencite{mendez2018density}.